 6.1 The Audit and Compliance Committee has the responsibility of overseeing this policy and its compliance.

-6.2 The implementation and ownership of this policy will be with the GM, HR and Admin.
+6.2 The implementation and ownership of this policy will be with the GM, Audit.
 He will submit a quarterly report to the Audit Committee covering the number of reports received, steps taken and their status.

-7.1 As described in section 4 the Head of the Division, the General Managers, the Deputy Chief Executives, the Chief Executive, the Chairman of the Audit and Compliance Committee and the Chairman of the Board would be the ‘designated officers’ under this policy
+7.1 As described in section 4 the GM Audit would be the ‘designated officer’ under this policy

-7.2 Each Designated Officer, belonging to Executive Management, will report each complaint/report to the GM, HR and admin for his information and for including in periodic reports.
+7.2 The Designated Officer, will report each complaint/report to the Audit and Compliance Committee.
 The case/complaint should however be handled as per the process described above.

-7.4 The Chief Executive has overall responsibility for the maintenance and operation of this policy.
-The Chief Executive would arrange for maintaining record of concerns raised and the outcome (in a form which does not endanger confidentiality) and will report, as and when necessary, to the Audit and Compliance Committee of the Board of Directors.
+7.3 The GM Audit has overall responsibility for the maintenance and operation of this policy.
+The GM Audit would arrange for maintaining record of concerns raised and the outcome (in a form which does not endanger confidentiality) and will report, as and when necessary, to the Audit and Compliance Committee of the Board of Directors.

 8.1 If the whistle blower feels that it is his/her right to take the matter beyond the above mentioned designated officials then following are possible contact points:

 9.1 This policy should be made accessible to all the Directors, staff members and disclosed on the website and intranet.
 It should be included in the HR and compliance policies.